Fabio Luisi: Biography

 In January 2016, the Opera di Firenze announced the appointment of Luisi as its next music director, the first conductor to hold that title with the company, and in parallel, as director of the Maggio Musicale Fiorentino, as of April 2018, with an initial contract of five years.
 In July 2019, Luisi resigned as music director of the Maggio Musicale Fiorentino with immediate effect.

 In the United States, Luisi made his Metropolitan Opera conducting debut in March 2005, with Giuseppe Verdi's Don Carlo.
 In April 2010, the company named Luisi as principal guest conductor, for an initial contract of three years, effective with the 2010–11 season.
 Luisi was the second conductor to hold this title at the Metropolitan Opera, after Valery Gergiev.
 The company elevated Luisi to the post of Principal Conductor in September 2011, when Music Director James Levine withdrew from his scheduled fall 2011 performances.
 Luisi stood down as principal conductor of the Metropolitan Opera at the close of the 2016–2017 season.

 In 2002, Luisi first guest-conducted the Dallas Symphony Orchestra.
 His next Dallas guest-conducting appearance was in March 2018.
 On the basis of this guest-conducting engagement, in June 2018, the Dallas Symphony named Luisi its next music director, effective with the 2020–21 season.
 He held the title of music director-designate for the 2019–20 season.
 In January 2021, the Dallas Symphony Orchestra announced the extension of Luisi's contract as music director through 2029.

 Luisi had first guest-conducted the NHK Symphony Orchestra in July 2001.
 In April 2021, the NHK Symphony Orchestra announced the appointment of Luisi as its next chief conductor, effective September 2022, with an initial contract of 3 years.
 In August 2023, the NHK Symphony Orchestra announced the extension of his contract as its chief conductor through August 2028.

 In May 2021, the RAI National Symphony Orchestra announced the appointment of Luisi as its conductor emeritus, following his 2017 guest-conducting debut with the orchestra and five subsequent concerts as guest conductor.

 Recordings

 Luisi has conducted several opera recordings, including Giuseppe Verdi's Aroldo, Jérusalem and Alzira, and Gioacchino Rossini's William Tell.
 He won a Grammy Award for his leadership of Siegfried and Götterdämmerung on a Deutsche Grammophon DVD release of Richard Wagner’s operatic cycle, Der Ring des Nibelungen.
 His discography includes symphony cycles by Franz Schmidt, Carl Nielsen, Robert Schumann, and Johannes Brahms.

 Personal life

 Luisi has been married three times.
-His first two marriages, to Yvonne Luisi-Weichsel (1957-2021) and to Barbara Luisi (born 1964), ended in divorce.
+His first two marriages, to Yvonne Luisi-Weichsel (1957–2021) and to Barbara Luisi (born 1964), a violinist and visual artist, ended in divorce.
 His third wife, since 2022, is Yulia Luisi-Levin (born 1981), vocal coach, pianist, and repetiteur at the Zurich Opera House.
-Luisi has three sons.
-Outside of music, his hobbies include the production of his line of perfumes.
+Luisi has three sons, two of them from his marriage to Barbara Luisi.
+Outside of music, his hobbies include the production of his line of perfumes and golf.